Home Programming Git and GitHub Best Practices for Professional Developers

 Team size Medium to large Any size Senior/experienced teams

-Tip: If your team is just starting to formalize its Git workflow, start with GitHub Flow.
-It’s simple enough that everyone can learn it quickly, yet flexible enough to scale.
-You can always migrate to trunk-based development as your CI/CD maturity grows.
+Tip: Teams beginning to formalize a Git workflow should start with GitHub Flow.
+It is simple enough that everyone can learn it quickly and flexible enough to scale.
+Migration to trunk-based development is straightforward once CI/CD maturity has improved.

 Commit Conventions That Tell a Story

-Your commit history is a narrative of your project’s evolution.
-A well-maintained history lets any developer understand what changed, why it changed, and when it changed — without having to read every line of code.
+The commit history is a narrative of a project’s evolution.
+A well-maintained history allows any developer to understand what changed, why it changed, and when it changed without reading every line of code.
 A poorly maintained history is noise.

-Compare these two commit histories from real projects:
+The following two commit histories from real projects illustrate the contrast.

 # Bad history — tells you nothing